 17. Prometheus (2012)

-And now to a popular and renowned movie in this genre, ‘Prometheus’ is the prequel to ‘Alien: Covenant’ and if not a sequel, it bears similarities with films of the ‘Alien’ franchise.
+And now to a popular and renowned movie in this genre, ‘Prometheus’ – the prequel to ‘Alien: Covenant’, and if not a sequel, it bears similarities with films of the ‘Alien’ franchise.
 Directed by Ridley Scott, the movie starts in the late 2080s and revolves around an interplanetary expedition to a moon that is called LV-223.
 The inspiration for the interplanetary mission is the cave painting from Scotland that leads them to believe there might be an extraterrestrial connection.
 The underlying belief is that primitive humans might have been created or evolved from aliens.
-As they land on LV-223, they discover things that they had never expected in the wildest of their dreams, amid a droid named David who plays a crucial role in the due course of events.
-Michael Fassbender was appreciated for his role as the arrogant and jealous droid, David.
+As they land on LV-223, they discover things that they had never expected in the wildest of their dreams.
+Michael Fassbender was widely praised for his performance in the film.

 Read More: Best Heist Movies of All Time